Box of vintage sterling silver cutlery

 I use my sterling silverware as our everyday cutlery—my mother did, too.
 I even throw it into the dishwasher daily.
 And I polish it about every couple of years.

-A vintage table setting with plates and silverware on a wooden table.
+A vintage table setting with plates and vintage silverware on a wooden table.

 Fireside Hearth and Home: Cozy Dining